Bottle Finishes (aka

 2. Smaller proprietary druggist and drug store bottles appear to have almost completely made the changeover to tooled finishes by the late 1870s.
 The author has studied hundreds of examples of Oregon druggist bottles in conjunction with business directory listings and has found that the tooled prescription style finish dominates these type bottles by the late 1870s (Whitall Tatum & Co.
 1879, 1880; empirical observations).
 Prior to the mid-1870s druggist bottles tended to either have either a distinct applied finish or the older thin flared finish described earlier on this page; these latter bottles are also often pontiled scarred (Davis 1949; Deiss pers. comm.
 2003; empirical observations).
 A typical late 19th century "Philadelphia Oval" style druggist bottle (embossed BLUMAUER & HEUBNER / PHARMACISTS / PORTLAND, OREGON) is pictured to the above left.
 This example has a tooled finish, no mold air venting, and is known to date from 1878-1879 based on the short partnership period of the proprietors based on information gleaned by the author from period Portland, OR. business directories.

-3. Ink bottles and small (<7") patent medicines also appear to have followed a similar applied to tooled finish transition timeline as the druggist bottles, i.e., tooled finishes dominate these types of bottles by the mid to late 1870s with some examples certainly dating as early as the late 1860s (empirical observations).
+3. Ink bottles, smaller (≤7-8") narrow necked medicinals and cologne/perfume bottles also appear to have followed a similar applied to tooled finish transition timeline as the druggist bottles, i.e., tooled finishes dominate these types of bottles by the mid to late 1870s with some examples certainly dating as early as the late 1860s (empirical observations).

-4. Larger, narrow necked medicinals (>7-8") and soda/mineral water bottles appear to fall in the average changeover period of the mid-1880s with very few applied finishes being produced on these types after about 1890 (empirical observations).
+4. Larger, narrow necked medicinals (≥7-8") and soda/mineral water bottles appear to fall in the average changeover period of the mid-1880s with very few applied finishes being produced on these types after about 1890.
+Medicinals in the 7-8" tall "transition" range can have tooled finishes as early as the mid-1870s and applied ones as late as about 1890 (empirical observations).

 5. Medium sized (8" to 10") oval, rectangular, cylindrical, "flask shaped," and square medicinals, bitters, liquor, and other relatively narrow neck type bottles appear to have not made a majority changeover to tooled finishes until the mid to late 1880s (empirical observations).
 For example, it appears that all of the liquor bottles from the South Carolina State Dispensary - which are known to have been made between 1893 to 1907 and are largely in this size/shape range - have tooled finishes (Huggins 1997; Teal & Wallace 2005).